 7,10,40,100… All implying an idea of completeness

 It is therefore prudent to be wary of intricate explanations of how a certain present name, date or year is “calculating” to a mystery that supposedly is hidden behind a code that existed all along since Genesis one.
 This is unlikely to be true if you hear Jesus in Jn 1:1-4 or Mt 11:25-30, and understand The Gospel of Jesus Christ more accurately (Rom 10;1-2).
-The papers such as “Apparent Controversies in The Bible”, “The Gospel” or “Mixing Old and New” should build on what we are observing here with a more balanced insight into Biblical references to certain numbers and figures, especially where a symbolical meaning may be interpreted or even observed.
+The meditations such as “Apparent Controversies in The Bible”, “The Gospel” or “Mixing Old and New” should build on what we are observing here with a more balanced insight into Biblical references to certain numbers and figures, especially where a symbolical meaning may be interpreted or even observed.

 Go in peace with Eph 1:3; 3:19-21…